mui/base-ui/docs/data/base/components/field/field.md

 );
 ```

 The `show` prop is for client-side validation, while the `forceShow` prop is for server-side validation.
-Both can be combined together to share the same error message for both.
+Both can be combined together to share the same error message.

 Performing an email validity check on the server: